Distributed Local Verification using Proofs with(out) Errors: Local Verification with Oracular Proofs

 This completes the proof of Lemma \ref{lem:correctness-algorithm2}. \end{proof}

 \begin{lemma} If $G$ contains a cycle, every node accepts under $L_O^*$ according to the algorithm $\mathcal{A}_0$-\textsc{2Labels}. \end{lemma}

-\begin{proof} When a core node $v$ detects itself as a core node (Lemma \ref{lem:correctness-algorithm2}) and simulates the same sub-routine for its neighbors, two of its neighbors are found to be core nodes.
-If $v$ determines itself as a tree node (and thus returns its parent $p$ by Lemma \ref{lem:correctness-algorithm2}) and runs the same sub-routine for its parent $p$ to check for consistency, $v$ determines that the parent of $p$ is not $v$ in case of $p$ being a tree node (else it is a core node).
-Such a checking is possible due to $3$-hop view distance of $v$.
-Hence all nodes accept when $G$ contains a cycle. \end{proof}
+\begin{proof} $L_O^*$ assigns the proof label $0$ to all core nodes.
+When node $v$ detects itself as a core node (the correctness of such detection is by Lemma \ref{lem:correctness-algorithm2}) and simulates the same subroutine \textsc{Discover-Parent}() for every neighbor, two of its neighbors are found to be core nodes.
+Such a simulation for neighbors is possible because $v$ has a view distance of $3$.
+If $v$ determines itself as a tree node (and thus returns its parent $p$ by Lemma \ref{lem:correctness-algorithm2}) and runs the same sub-routine for its parent $p$ to check for consistency (i.e., whether $p$ identifies $v$ as its child or not), $v$ determines that the parent of $p$ is not $v$ in case of $p$ being a tree node (else it is a core node).
+Such a check is possible because $ v$ has a $3$-hop view distance.
+Hence, all nodes accept when $G$ contains a cycle. \end{proof}

-\begin{lemma} If $G$ does not contain a cycle, there is a node that rejects for any given labeling $L$ according to the algorithm $\mathcal{A}_0$-\textsc{2Labels}. \end{lemma}
+\begin{lemma} If $G$ does not contain a cycle, there is a node that rejects for any given proof $L$ according to the algorithm $\mathcal{A}_0$-\textsc{2Labels}. \end{lemma}

-\begin{proof} Assume for the sake of contradiction that all nodes accept under some labeling $L$ on $G$ according to Algorithm $\mathcal{A}_0$-\textsc{2labels}.
-Now the question is: can there be a node in $G$ that has accepted due to core node property under the labeling $L$?
-Let us assume that such a node exists in $G$.
-By definition, it is clear that all core nodes form a single connected component in $G$.
+\begin{proof} Assume for the sake of contradiction that all nodes accept under some proof $L$ on $G$ according to Algorithm $\mathcal{A}_0$-\textsc{2labels}.
+Now the question is: Can there be a node in $G$ that accepts by identifying itself as a core node under the proof $L$?
+Let us assume that such a core node exists in $G$.
+By definition, all core nodes form a single connected component in $G$.
 Observe that each core node must have at least two other core nodes as its neighbors.
 Therefore, the minimum degree of any node in the subgraph induced by the core nodes is at least $2$.
 However, since the graph $G$ is acyclic, every non-empty induced subgraph must contain a node of degree at most $1$.
 Therefore, an induced subgraph with minimum degree at least $2$ cannot exist inside $G$.
 This means that if $G$ is acyclic, there cannot be any core node.